Maria Barroso: Biography

 After being stopped from working in theater, Barroso would also be forbidden by the government to be a teacher.
 She applied for an internship for admission to teach, not having been accepted in a public school, choosing to do an internship in Colégio Moderno, ran by her father-in-law João Soares.
 After two years, however, her license to teach in private schools would be revoked by the National Education Ministry.
 She would manage the family school and only after the Carnation Revolution would she, legally, act as its director.

-She would return to acting, in Antígona (1965) in the Villaret Theater, and in cinema, with the emergency of the Cinema Novo Português, acting in Paulo Soares da Rocha's movie, Mudar de Vida (To Change Life), debuting in 1966.
+She would return to acting, in Antígona (1965) in the Teatro Villaret, and in cinema, with the emergency of the Cinema Novo Português, acting in Paulo Soares da Rocha's movie, Mudar de Vida (To Change Life), debuting in 1966.
 In the 70s and 80s she acted in Manoel de Oliveira's movies (1985 - Le Soulier de Satin, 1979 - Amor de Perdição, 1975 - Benilde ou a Virgem Mãe).

 In 1968, Barroso accompanies her husband when he is deported to São Tomé, where she is again prevented from teaching.
 Later, in the 70s, when the Marcello Caetano government allows Soares to exile in Paris, Barroso returns to Portugal, continuing to manage the family school.

 In 1969, Barroso ran as a deputy for the CEUD (Electoral Commission of Democratic Unity), led by Mário Soares, and where Catholics and monarchists involved in the democratic opposition to the regime would insert themselves.
 In 1973, she participated in the III Congress of Democratic Oopposition, in Aveiro, being the only women to intervene in the opening session.

-She was one of the seven people to vote against the transformation of the Portuguese Socialist Action, against the official stand of Mário Soares.
+She was one of the seven people to vote against the transformation of the Portuguese Socialist Action into a political party, against the official stand of Mário Soares.